carlosgalve92/uam_vqa/INSTALL.md

 # create docker image:
 docker build -t uam_vqa:feature_example_of_one_case .

-# create docker container (change "C:\proyectos\uam_vqa" for path where you do you want to have a replic of working directory of container):
+# create docker container (change "C:\proyectos\intercambio" for path where you do you want to have a replic of "/proyectos/intercambio"):
-docker run --gpus all --ipc=host --ulimit memlock=-1 --ulimit stack=67108864 -it --rm -v C:\proyectos\uam_vqa:/proyectos/uam_vqa uam_vqa:feature_example_of_one_case
+docker run --gpus all --ipc=host --ulimit memlock=-1 --ulimit stack=67108864 -it --rm -v C:\proyectos\intercambio:/proyectos/intercambio uam_vqa:feature_example_of_one_case
 ```